 Thursday (Lectures) Friday (Laboratory)

-February 12 Presentation of the subject 13 Basic knowledge toolbox
+February 12 Presentation of the subject 13 Basic web app to get started in the Cloud

 19 Introduction to Cloud Computing 20 Doors in the cloud